maksmaisak/htn/README.md

 ## Why HTN?

 Traditional AI techniques have characters make decisions on a moment-to-moment basis – be it with simple if statements, state machine transitions, or behavior tree branching points.
-Having no foresight, this may lead to suboptimal behavior.
+Having no foresight, this may lead to suboptimal behavior or fail altogether.
+Conversely, planning-based AI can predict future states and thus determine how favourable any specific sequence of actions will be in advance.
+Using this knowledge, the HTN planning algorithm can efficiently find the best (least-cost) of all possible plans.

 ### A simple example